linkarzu/linkarzu.github.io/_posts/neovim/2025-01-25-autosave-autoformat.md

 - This is what I demoed above, format when `FocusLost` and `BufLeave`
 - Notice that I have a condition:
   - **DEMO** Only format if the current mode is normal mode
-  - **DEMO** Only format if autoformat is enabled for for the buffer or globally
+  - **DEMO** Only format if autoformat is enabled for the buffer or globally
   - **DEMO** In the LazyVim distro run `:LazyFormatInfo` to see the status of formatting
   - Also you can use the keymaps to toggle formatting: